stratapp-ai/stratapp-ai.github.io/_blog/what-s-really-going-on-in-my-company.md

 slug: what is really going on in my company
 seo_title: what’s really going on in my company?
 seo_description: 'We have 22 software applications.
 We average 200 emails and 5 hours
-  of meetings or calls per day, alongside 20 instant messages per hour.
+  of meetings or calls per person per day, alongside 20 instant messages per hour.
 Everyone seems a bit stressed and I keep hearing how busy and time poor we all are. '
 feature_image: "/uploads/what is going on.jpg"